irvin/cv-datasheets/cv-corpus-23.0-2025-09-17/nn-NO.md

 | Bokmål |  *ikke*, *jeg*, *en*, *et*, *fra*, *hun*, *noen*, *være*, *mer*, *ble*, *mye*, *bare*, *boken*, *kommer*, *flere*, *dem*  |
 | Nynorsk |  *eg*, *ikkje*, *ein*, *me*, *vere*, *meir*, *fleire*, *berre*, *ho*, *eit*, *blei*, *vart*  |

-These candidate sentences were then checked by two writers of Nynorsk before inclusion into the corpus.
+These candidate sentences were then checked by two writers of Nynorsk to ensure that they were indeed written in Nynorsk before inclusion into the corpus.

 # Community links